 The uniforms our military men and women wear are a symbol of their hard work and dedication to protecting our country.
-Unlike dress uniforms, many members of the military's daily service uniform or cammies are subjected to oil, grease, dirt, and normal wear and tear.
+Unlike dress uniforms, many daily service uniforms or cammies are subjected to oil, grease, dirt, along with normal wear and tear.
 If you are in charge of military laundry duty at your house, it is critical to handle these garments properly.

 How to Wash Working or Combat Uniforms

 Caring for military gear follows much of the same basic advice for doing any type of laundry.
-However, there are some very important considerations about the detergents you choose.
-That choice is important in protecting the finishes added to the uniform fabrics like insect repellent and fire resistance that protect service members.
+However, there are some very important considerations for the detergents you choose.
+Detergent choice is important in protecting the finishes added to the uniform fabrics like insect repellent and fire resistance that protect service members.

 Use the Right Type of Detergent

 Even if the service member is not deployed and is serving on a base on American soil, his or her uniform is designed to provide comfort, durability, and protection by reducing visibility in the ultraviolet and infrared spectrum.
 All of these components are taken into consideration during the manufacturing of the fabric used for the uniforms.
 The United States Armed Forces has restricted the use of chemicals like optical brighteners in the manufacturing of uniforms since 1984.

-Maintaining the important qualities of the fabric must be done during the cleaning of the uniforms.
+Maintaining the important qualities of the fabric must be done during cleaning.
 Using the wrong detergent can put service members in danger.
 Many detergents contain optical brighteners that can cause working or combat uniforms to be more visible at night.
-That's the last thing you want in a battle zone, in simulations, or war games training.
+That's the last thing you want in a battle zone, in simulations or war games training.
 Night vision gear can pick up the optical brighteners very easily.
 While most civilians want their colored clothes to look bright and their white clothes dazzlingly white, service members should never stand out to the enemy.